An experiential approach to honors education

 Find your path, with support along the way

 OHIO Honors students take challenging courses, but they also apply their knowledge outside the classroom.
-Students work closely with dedicated honors advisors throughout their time in the program to choose appropriate curricular and co-curricular experiences from the following three pathways and build toward a fourth-year capstone portfolio:
+Guided by the following three pathways, students work closely with dedicated honors advisors throughout their time in the program to choose appropriate curricular and co-curricular experiences that build toward a fourth-year capstone portfolio:

 - Community Engagement: This pathway focuses on building relationships with the local community, other geographic communities, and communities of shared interest.
 Experiences related to this pathway could include work with a local nonprofit organization, engagement with distant communities through study abroad opportunities, or the development of an event that draws together people with a common interest or experience.